TomerFi/switcher_webapi/README.md

     ]
 }
 ```
-*Please note*, the `schedules` list can contain up to 8 schedules with the identifiers of 0-7 represnting the actual schedule slots on the device.</br>
+*Please note*, the `schedules` list can contain up to 8 schedules with the identifiers of 0-7 representing the actual schedule slots on the device.</br>
 </br>

 ### /switcher/enable_schedule